|

 The rate of photosynthesis is determined by the

-rather complex relationship.
-In brief, photosynthesis is maximized in
+a rather complex relationship.
+In brief, photosynthesis is

-warm, sunny conditions where there is lots of light and the elevated
+maximized in warm, sunny conditions where there is lots of light

-because photosynthesis will have ceased during the warmest hours of
+have ceased during the warmest hours of the day.

 The